huggingface/transformers/docs/source/en/chat_templating.md

 The method [`~PreTrainedTokenizer.apply_chat_template`] which uses your chat template is called by the [`ConversationalPipeline`] class, so once you set the correct chat template, your model will automatically become compatible with [`ConversationalPipeline`].

+## What are "default" templates?

+TODO MATT FILL IN

 ## What template should I use?